 YouTube allows you to target specific interests and demographics, which helps show your videos to customers who are already watching similar or related content.

 It can be a great spot to post video content related to your company and then promote it to the customers.
 It will also produce “organic” views and can give you a chance to go “viral” if you have a video go viral on YouTube.
 It will receive a lot of free views of your video and can lead to new customers.

 The first step with YouTube is to make sure you have a YouTube channel for your business.
-Once you have that you can start creating videos and ads to showcase on YouTube channels.
-You can even put ads in front of your own videos.
+Afterward, you can start creating videos and ads to showcase on YouTube channels and even put ads in front of your own videos.

 Test on YouTube Ads to see which type of ad works best for you

-Organic searches Google and Bing/Yahoo showing posts from Twitter is a significant driver of brand performance there.
+Organic searches on Google and Bing/Yahoo showing posts from Twitter is a significant driver of brand performance.
 That’s why digital advertising is less common on this platform, even though it has over 300 million users per month.

 However, it's important to note that just because it's less common to advertise on Twitter, it doesn’t mean you can’t get strong results from it.
 This network holds various niches that can relate to most small businesses.